Message from the Chairman

 Executive retirement benefits are paid out upon retirement in an amount reflecting successful service over the longer term.

-The General Meeting of Shareholders held on June 29, 2017, passed a resolution that sets ¥270 million as the maximum annual amount for total compensation paid to members of the Board of Directors.
+The General Meeting of Shareholders held on June 29,2017, passed a resolution that sets ¥270 million as the maximum annual amount for total compensation paid to members of the Board of Directors.
 The Company’s first General Meeting of Shareholders held on September 22, 2008, passed a resolution that sets ¥80 million as the maximum annual amount for total compensation paid to Audit & Supervisory Board members.
+The Articles of Incorporation set the number of Audit & Supervisory Board members to five or fewer.

 The Compensation Committee was established in 2008 to ensure transparency and objectivity in the process for determining compensation, and a majority of members of the Compensation Committee comprises outside executives.
 This composition allows independent outside executives to be involved and give relevant advice.